-The word hybrid is defined as something that is a mixture of two very different things in Cambridge Dictionary1, which provide a superfluous definition in a very restricted sense.
-It is used as an adjective to describe something of “mixed character”, which is further used to refer to the offspring of humans of different races mostly in a pejorative sense.
-As a counter and fruitful argument to this essentialist thinking, the term hybridity is essentially developed by postcolonial theorists to describe cultural forms emerged from colonial encounters, which take place in an asymmetrical power relation (Spivak 1993; Bhabha 1994; Young 1995).2 The term is incrementally employed by scholars in a wide range of fields such as migration, transnationalism, globalization and translation.
+The word hybrid is defined as something that is a mixture of two different things in the Cambridge Dictionary,1 which provides a superfluous definition in a restricted sense.
+It is used as an adjective to describe something of “mixed character”, which is further used to refer to the offspring of humans of different races, mostly in a pejorative sense.
+As a counter and fruitful argument to this essentialist thinking, the term hybridity is essentially developed by postcolonial theorists to describe cultural forms emerging from colonial encounters, which take place in an asymmetrical power relation (Spivak 1993; Bhabha 1994; Young 1995).2 The term is incrementally employed by scholars in a wide range of fields such as migration, transnationalism, globalization and translation.

-The perspective into the concept of hybridity from translation studies is mainly based on textual properties of translation product.
-A workshop at the EST Congress held in 1995 titled Translation as Intercultural Communication – Contact as Conflict centers on the idea of the hybrid text in translation.
+The perspective of translation studies on the concept of hybridity is mainly based on the textual properties of the translation product.
+A workshop at the EST Congress, held in 1995, titled Translation as Intercultural Communication – Contact as Conflict, centers on the idea of the hybrid text in translation.
 Drawing on the discussions, Schäffner and Adab (2001, 3) provide an encompassing definition of the hybrid text as follows:

 A hybrid text is a text that results from a translation process.
-It shows features that somehow seem 'out of place'/'strange'/'unusual' for the receiving culture, i.e. the target culture.
+It shows features that somehow seem 'out of place'/'strange'/'unusual' for the receiving culture, i.e., the target culture.
 These features, however, are not the result of a lack of translational competence or examples of 'translationese', but they are evidence of conscious and deliberate decisions by the translator.
-Although the text is not yet fully established in the target culture (because it does not conform to established norms and conventions), a hybrid text is accepted in its target culture because it fulfils its intended purpose in the communicative situation (at least for a certain time).
+Although the text is not yet fully established in the target culture (because it does not conform to established norms and conventions), a hybrid text is accepted in its target culture because it fulfills its intended purpose in the communicative situation (at least for a certain time).

-The main assumption here is that hybridity arises from the encounters of different cultures and/or languages, with which is dealt from the perspective of target culture.
-Another significant point in this definition is to locate the hybrid text in a positive and productive context, which is in contrast to the dominant approach to the idea of hybrid text within the translation studies.
+The main assumption here is that hybridity arises from the encounters of different cultures and/or languages, which are dealt with from the perspective of the target culture.
+Another significant point in this definition is to locate the hybrid text in a positive and productive context, which is in contrast to the dominant approach to the idea of the hybrid text within translation studies.
 Schäffner and Adab (2001, 11) conclude by reviewing the contributions and approaches of all authors participating in the workshop to the notion of the hybrid text:

 There is a recognition of the hybrid text as a means of identifying conflict between differing values and ideas, through the transmission of the unfamiliar within a framework of the familiar, ensuring accessibility and maybe, eventually, acceptance.

-This view of the hybrid text refers to conflict and then - maybe- acceptance, which implies a cross-fertilization process at the end of the conflict between diverse values and ideas.
-More importantly, its presuppositions are based on the dichotomy of target and source text/culture/language.
-However, transgressing the borders of the strict dichotomy embodied in the source and target poles requires to enlarge the conceptual discussions to be able to tackle with “other” forms of writing as translation, which is less discussed in translation studies.
-As such, migration literature, which is broadly defined as all literary works written in an age of migration (Frank 2008), opens up new avenues for the notion of hybridity to be rigorously explored in translation studies.
+This view of the hybrid text refers to conflict and then—maybe—acceptance, which implies a cross-fertilization process at the end of the conflict between diverse values and ideas.
+More importantly, its presuppositions are based on the dichotomy of target and source text, culture and language.
+However, transgressing the borders of the strict dichotomy embodied in the source and target poles requires an enlargement of the conceptual discussions to enable them to tackle “other” forms of writing such as translation, which is less discussed in translation studies.
+As such, migration literature, which is broadly defined as all literary works written in an age of migration (Frank 2008), opens new avenues for the notion of hybridity to be rigorously explored in translation studies.